Dear readers of ADxS.org, please forgive the disruption.

 • Increased cortisol elimination rate under stress

-25. Learning Disabilities
+25. Learning disorders

 1. Carpenter, zitiert nach Egle, Joraschky, Lampe, Seiffge-Krenke, Cierpka (2016): Sexueller Missbrauch, Misshandlung, Vernachlässigung – Erkennung, Therapie und Prävention der Folgen früher Stresserfahrungen; 4.
 Aufl., Schattauer, S. 49